This topic describes how to create a serverless ApsaraDB RDS for SQL Server instance.

 Resource Group

-The resource group to which the RDS instance belongs.
-You can use the default resource group or select a custom resource group based on your business requirements.
+You can use the default resource group or select a custom resource group as needed.
+This facilitates instance management.

 The value must be 2 to 255 characters in length and can contain letters, digits, underscores (_), and hyphens (-).
 It must start with a letter.